 Many companies offer the homeowner discount, but not all of them do.
 Not only that, but they also run their programs their own way.
 Here’s a list of major insurance companies that offer these savings to customers:

-Once you prove that you own a home, you’ll be eligible for Progressive’s version of this discount.
-Also, you don’t need a Progressive homeowners policy to qualify.
+Once you prove that you own a home, you’ll be eligible for this reward.
+Also, you don’t need a Progressive home insurance policy to qualify.
 On average, drivers save about 10%.

-Owning a home or condo can lower your Travelers premium.
-They don’t tell customers how much they’ll be able to save on their website.
+Owning a home or condo can lower your premium.
+Travelers doesn’t tell customers how much they’ll be able to save on their website.
 Your agent may have more details about your exact savings.
 Generally, this will depend on both details about you and state laws.

 Direct Auto is a non-standard insurer that offers coverage to high-risk drivers.
 You’ll be able to get a discount from them if you own a home.
 According to Direct Auto, you can save up to 15%.
 To get it, you’ll need to own a house, townhouse, or condo.

 Amica says that you just need to own a home and have it insured to qualify.
-You can get it even if your home is insured by another company.
-To find out how much you’ll save and other details, call or email Amica.
+You can get it even if your home is covered by another company.
+To find out how much you’ll save and other details, be sure to reach out to a representative.

-With Kemper, savings apply if someone on your auto policy has a homeowners policy.
+With Kemper, savings apply if someone on your auto insurance has a homeowners policy.
 As long as the auto and home addresses match, you could qualify.

-The homeowner discount is a great way to save money on your car insurance.
-But you can also get a discount by bundling your home and auto insurance with the same company.
-You may also see insurers call this the multi-policy discount.
-This is where you have your home and auto policies under the same insurer.
-You can expect to save anywhere from 4 to 28% from bundling.
+The homeowner discount is a great way to save money on your auto insurance policy.
+But bundling your home and auto with the same company reduces rates the most.
+Some insurers refer to combing home and auto insurance as multi-policy discounts, which save you anywhere from 4 to 28%.

 Keeping your home and auto policies under one roof can also make your life easier.
 You’ll have less to keep track of and only one payment to make.
-It also might make it easier to get the homeowner discount.
+It also might make it easier to qualify.
 Your insurer will already know that you own a house, so you may not need to provide further proof.
 Speak with your agent if you don’t see this deduction on your premium yet but have bundled your policies.

 Frequently Asked Questions

-Q: Does my RV count for the homeowner discount?
+Does my RV count as a home for the discount?

-Q: How do I prove that I am a homeowner?
+How do I prove that I own a house?

-A: To prove that you’re a homeowner, you’ll need to provide official documentation that proves your ownership.
-This could be a tax form, insurance document, or mortgage coupon.
+To prove that you own a home, you’ll need to provide official documentation that proves your ownership.
+This could be a tax form, insurance policy document, or mortgage coupon.
 You may need to ask your agent about what they count as an acceptable form of proof.

-A: You usually won’t need a homeowners policy with the same company as your auto coverage to qualify.
+You usually won’t need a home insurance policy with the same company as your auto coverage to qualify.
 But it might make it easier to prove that you own a home.
-You can also bundle your home and auto policies to save even more money.
+You can also bundle your homeowners and auto policies to save even more money.